dvikan/simple-parts/README.md

 ```

 ## Config

-Config is a small layer around a php array with key-value pairs.
+Config is an immutable wrapper around an array.

 Keys in the custom config MUST have default values in the default config.

 Trying to grab a non-existing key results in an exception.

+The config values can be accessed with array syntax.

 ```php
 <?php